IT Acceptable Use Policy

 3.1 In the unlikely event of a conflict between a contractual, policy or other requirement, the conflict should be raised with both IT Services and Legal Services for resolution.

 3.2 The Policy should be adhered to in conjunction with other relevant Brookes’ policies as well as any other relevant Regulations, Guidance, law, protocol or Agreement contractual or otherwise (such as procurement requirements) applicable to any arrangement.
-The University Regulations can be found at www.brookes.ac.uk/regulations and the IT policies can be found at
+The University Regulations can be found at Regulations for Study and the IT policies can be found at Policies, Procedures and Regulations

 There may be industry best practice or other requirements which must be adhered to.
 Relevant legal provisions include, but are not restricted to: procurement, data protection, health and safety.